Altuve, Tucker lead Astros past D’backs to get back to .500

 HOUSTON (AP) — Jose Altuve drove in two, Kyle Tucker had a tiebreaking single and the Houston Astros beat the Arizona Diamondbacks 3-2 on Saturday night to get back to .500.

 Altuve tied it at 2 in the sixth with an RBI double, and Tucker put Houston ahead with his single three batters later, chasing starter Luke Weaver (1-8).
+Tucker has driven in four in the last three games and has 41 RBIs this season.

+“The RBIs are based on the guys being on base in front of me,” Tucker said.
+“I just try to go up there and hit the ball hard and go from there.”

 Altuve also had a run-scoring groundout in the third.
 The three-time AL batting champion is hitting just .219 this season.

-Houston improved to 26-26 and remained in second place in the AL West.
+The Astros improved to 26-26 and remained in second place in the AL West.

+“We just want to be there to get our best baseball ahead,” manager Dusty Baker said.
+“Under a normal 162-game season, you wouldn’t be that worried about Jose because you figured he had another 300 or 400 (at bats) to go.

+“The only reason guys are concerned and pressing a little is because of the shortened season.
+Our best baseball is ahead of us.”

-Kole Calhoun hit his sixth homer in five games, leading off the second inning with a solo shot to right.
+Arizona’s Kole Calhoun hit his sixth homer in five games, leading off the second inning with a solo shot to right.
 Calhoun has 15 homers this season.

 Josh Rojas increased the lead to 2-0 in the third on a sacrifice fly.